 The integrated structure agreement was previously approved by the UMPhysicians Board of Directors April 17, 2013 and the Fairview Board of Directors April 18.
 It will be retroactive to January 2013, since the organizations have already begun to integrate their work.

 Hospitals, clinics and services included in agreement

-The agreement includes operations at University of Minnesota Medical Center, Fairview; University of Minnesota Amplatz Children’s Hospital; UMPhysicians outpatient clinics on the East and West Banks; University of Minnesota Physicians Heart at Fairview; University of Minnesota Physicians Cancer Care at Fairview and UMPhysicians services at other Fairview sites including Maple Grove.
+The agreement includes operations at University of Minnesota Medical Center; University of Minnesota Masonic Children’s Hospital; UMPhysicians outpatient clinics on the East and West Banks; University of Minnesota Heart Care; University of Minnesota Cancer Care and UMPhysicians services at other Fairview sites including Maple Grove.
 The agreement also will facilitate the development of a new Ambulatory Care Center on the U’s Minneapolis campus, which is expected to open in 2016.